 Washington, DC 20201

-In-Person: All visits to our physical location must be previously arranged with ACL/NIDILRR.
-If you are interested in arranging an in-person visit, call (202) 401-4634.
+In-Person: All visits to our physical location must be arranged in advance.
+To arrange a visit, please call (202) 401-4634.
 Select Option 5 (National Institute on Disability, Independent Living, and Rehabilitation Research) when prompted.
 Your call will be routed to a NIDILRR staff person who will work with you to set-up an in-person visit.
-If you do not wish to call to arrange an in-person visit, you can email NIDILRR directly at firstname.lastname@example.org.
+You also can email NIDILRR directly at firstname.lastname@example.org.

 Questions about NIDILRR-related publications, our Program Directory, NIDILRR-funded resources, or general questions about disability information: You may wish to contact the NIDILRR-funded National Rehabilitation Information Center (NARIC).
 If you want to contact a NARIC Information Specialist, visit their AskMe Page for more information.